drzhnn/ok-defender/README.md

 **Q: Why not just disable real-time protection manually via Windows Defender UI?**

 A: Windows Defender systematically checks the status of real-time protection service, and if it finds it disabled it will turn it back on automatically.
-This works in a random fasion so you never know when real-time protection will be turned on next time.
+This works in a random fashion so you never know when real-time protection will be turned on next time.
 Could be in 5 minutes or several hours.
 Totally unpredictible.
 The purpose of OK Defender script is to run in the background and try to stop real-time protection every 15 seconds.
 No matter if real-time protection is actually running or not.

 **Q: Is it safe to disable Windows Defender real-time protection?**